SORTEE-Github-Hackathon/manuscript/CONTRIBUTING.md

 0.1.
 A free, personal [Github Account](https://github.com/join?source=header-home) is necessary to contribute to this project.

 0.2.
 Become familiar with the concepts and functions of repository, issue, issue template, manuscript source, and pull-request.
+Visit the [Getting started](https://github.com/SORTEE-Github-Hackathon/manuscript/blob/main/USAGE.md#getting-started) section from the [USAGE.md](https://github.com/SORTEE-Github-Hackathon/manuscript/blob/main/USAGE.md) for a brief summary on these main concepts!

 0.3.
-Then, write a few words about yourself in the [Self-Introductions](https://github.com/SORTEE-Github-Hackathon/manuscript/discussions/4) discussion section. *Copy and paste the following chunk and fill in with your information*:
+Write a few words about yourself in the [Self-Introductions](https://github.com/SORTEE-Github-Hackathon/manuscript/discussions/4) discussion section. *Copy and paste the following chunk and fill in with your information*:

 ```
 *Name*: